-Asad Siddiqi, DO, CAQSM is an Assistant Professor of Rehabilitation and Regenerative Medicine at Columbia University Medical Center with board certification in rehabilitation medicine and primary care sports medicine.
-He specializes in the comprehensive management of acute and chronic sports injuries, concussion care, and injury prevention, and he serves as Team Physician for the City College of New York, The Hackley School, and the United Nations International School.
+Asad Siddiqi, DO, CAQSM is an Assistant Professor of Clinical Rehabilitation Medicine at Columbia University Medical Center with board certification in rehabilitation medicine and primary care sports medicine.
+He specializes in the comprehensive management of acute and chronic sports injuries, concussion care, and injury prevention, and he serves as Team Physician for the City College of New York, United Nations International School, and a consultant for a number of performing arts and youth sports organizations.
 He is an advocate for healthy lifestyles and physical activity promotion, and is a firm believer that everybody is an athlete.

 Dr. Siddiqi completed his undergraduate education at New York University.
 While attending medical school at A.T.
 Still University – School of Osteopathic Medicine in Arizona, he cultivated an interest in sports medicine and functional optimization.
 He went on to complete an internship at Maimonides Medical Center and a residency in physical medicine and rehabilitation at New York University Medical Center – Rusk Rehabilitation.
 As a resident, he provided sideline and training room medical coverage for PSAL/CHSAA football, the New York City and Brooklyn marathons, the 2012 Ironman US Championships, LIU-Brooklyn athletics (NCAA Division I), St Joseph’s College athletics (NCAA Division III), and various boxing and mixed-martial arts events throughout New York City.
 He also developed specialized interests in performing arts medicine through rotations at the Harkness Center for Dance Injuries and The Julliard School, as well as in adaptive and wheelchair sports through his work with the VA New York Harbor Healthcare System.